cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 let keypair = Keypair.generate();
 ```

-This will generate a brand new keypair for a user to fund and use within your application.
+This will generate a brand new Keypair for a user to fund and use within your application.

-To allow a user to bring their keypair to your application by accepting a secretKey to create the keypair.
-You can allow entry of the secretKey using a textbox, and obtain the keypair with `Keypair.fromSecretKey(secretKey)`.
+You can allow entry of the secretKey using a textbox, and obtain the Keypair with `Keypair.fromSecretKey(secretKey)`.

 ```javascript
 const {Keypair} = require("@solana/web3.js");